Chicago and West Towns Bus Co.: Routes

 Route #10 - Madison St. Madison St. between Pulaski Ave. and Harlem Ave., with a loop north to Lake St., was the Cicero and Proviso Street Railway's first line, opened in 1890.
 This was a horse-car line until electrified in 1891.
-From that time both Madison St. and Lake St. would become major lines.
-In tracks went from Austin Bvld. as far as 19th Ave. in Maywood.
+From that time, both Madison St. and Lake St. would become major lines.
+Its tracks went from Austin Bvld. as far as 19th Ave. in Maywood.
 The line was converted to buses on February 16, 1947, and later extended to La Grange Rd.